Skip to content

 Laboratory Rotations and Selection of Dissertation Adviser Expand answer

 At least three laboratory rotations are completed by the end of Year M2 as detailed by the MD/PhD Program.
 Students are strongly encouraged to do at least one of the three rotations during the summer prior to matriculation into the MD/PhD program.
-Typically, the dissertation adviser, who must be a member of the BMS Graduate Program Faculty at Penn State College of Medicine, is selected during Year M2 and the student enters this research laboratory after passing the USMLE Step 1.
+Typically, the dissertation adviser, who must be a member of the BMS Graduate Program Faculty at the College of Medicine and the MD/PhD training faculty at Penn State College of Medicine, is selected during Year M2 and the student enters this research laboratory at the end of M2, after passing the USMLE Step 1.
+Selection of an adviser is based on a) student interest in the research program, b) consent of the faculty member, and c) available funding to support the student.
+The student will be funded during their doctoral program with the goal of completing their dissertation in about four years (one semester of G1 support by BMS and the additional time by the adviser and/or department), as long as the student demonstrates satisfactory scholarship, including progress in research.
+This funding commitment includes written approval from the intended adviser’s departmental chair.
+At four years, the student will work with their adviser and doctoral committee to create a detailed plan for completing their dissertation, including the expected timeframe.
+If the student is supported by departmental funds, this plan must also be discussed with the departmental chair.

 Curricular Track Expand answer

-Due to curricular overlap with the medical and graduate programs, all MD/PhD students are in the Biomedical Sciences (BMS) track, permitting the most flexibility in designing their curriculum.
+Due to curricular overlap with the medical and graduate programs, all MD/PhD students are in the Biomedical Sciences (BMS) track as it permits the most flexibility in choosing courses.

 Registration Expand answer